Medindia LOGIN REGISTER

 Often, adults with subtle symptoms go unnoticed or undiagnosed because they produce enough enzymes to adequately remove ammonia until there is an interference with the enzyme function causing an excessive amount of ammonia to be produced.
 Usually this interference is brought about by metabolic stressors including viruses, excessive dieting or exercising, high protein intake or certain drugs such as valproic acid, prednisone or other corticosteroids.

-There are no cures for UCD; however, the condition can be remedied through liver transplant.
+There is no definite cure for UCD; however, the condition can be remedied through liver transplant.

 Advertisement